Last Update: 2/5/18

 - Is the property owner liable for your slip and fall if there were warning signs where you fell?

 - What can a slip and fall injury victim receive as compensation for his or her injuries?

 - What are the elements to evaluate in a slip and fall claim in Florida?

-- Sample Slip and Fall Cases Won or Settled
+- Sample Slip and Fall Settlements and Cases Won

 1. How does Florida Statute 768.0755- Florida’s premises liability law work for slip and falls occurring within a business establishment?

 There was a time when Florida slip and fall injury victims were able to readily pursue a claim against those responsible for their accident.
-However, in 2010 the Florida legislature made the requirements more difficult for slip and fall injury victims who are injured because of a substance on the floor of a business establishment with the passage of Florida Statute 768.0755, as lawmakers responded to public outcry from business interests in Florida to nullify a decision of the Florida Supreme Court in 2003 and an earlier Florida Statute which was much fairer to injury victims.
+However, in 2010 the Florida legislature made the requirements more difficult for slip and fall injury victims who are injured because of a foreign substance on the floor of a business establishment.
+The passage of Florida Statute 768.0755, was our lawmakers response to public outcry from business interests to nullify a 2003 Florida Supreme Court decision and an earlier Statute which was much fairer to injury victims.
 Basically, Publix and Wal-Mart and other businesses used their influence to make it harder for slip and fall injury victims to obtain compensation for their injuries.

 Florida Statute 768.0755 , enacted in 2010, provides:

 Premises liability for transitory foreign substances in a business establishment.—

 (1) If a person slips and falls on a transitory foreign substance in a business establishment, the injured person must prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
 Constructive knowledge may be proven by circumstantial evidence showing that: